rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 * Everything is set up properly, but I want better quality.
 	- use other reshade shaders instead.
 This is optimized for speed, some others have better quality.
 	- Make sure you're not using two versions of the same effect at the same time.
 Modern games have built-in antialiasing and ambient occlusion (likely slower than Glamayre.)
 They might be called something like FXAA/SMAA/TAA and SSAO/HBAO or just hidden in a single postprocessing quality option.
 Disable the game's version or disable Glamayre's version.

 Enabled/disable effects
 -----------------------

 **Fast FXAA** - Fullscreen approximate anti-aliasing.
 Fixes jagged edges.
+Recommendation: use with sharpen too, otherwise it can blur details slightly.

 **Intelligent Sharpen** - Sharpens details but not straight edges (avoiding artefacts).
 It works with FXAA and depth of field instead of fighting them.
 It darkens pixels more than it brightens them; this looks more realistic.